So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 It finally becomes established that the monsters are really people that have turned into monsters.

 Sam has picked up on the infection-through-bites, and checks Portman’s body.
 She asks John if there were open wounds on the necks of the two bodies of scientists that they found.

 “We were conducting a fire fight, not an autopsy,” he snaps.
 Bitchy John is back.
-I’m sure he’s a little stressed out, so it’s natural that he might be grouchy, and she might have explained why she was asking the question she asked, but still: why so rude, Johnny?
+I’m sure he’s a little stressed out, so it’s natural that he might be grouchy, and she might have explained why she was asking the question she asked, but still: why so rude, John?